cecileane/simulation-hiddenparalogy-ratevariation/notebook/workflow_findgraph.md

 Supplementary 16 and 22 are important to understand the process:
 In supplementary figures, from kd = 3 to kd = 8, they showed the summary of admixture graphs.
 Two things to notice:
-	1)  Models with |f4-statistic z-scores |< 3  are chosen
+	1. Models with |f4-statistic z-scores |< 3  are chosen
-	2) They summarized chosen models into three topology groups starting from kd = 5, which I don’t understand how do they summarized into three topology groups.
+	2. They summarized chosen models into three topology groups starting from kd = 5, which I don’t understand how do they summarized into three topology groups.

-# Paper 2:
+# Paper:
 **Flegontov, P., Işıldak, U., Maier, R., Yüncü, E., Changmai, P., & Reich, D. (2023).
 Modeling of African population history using f-statistics is biased when applying all previously proposed SNP ascertainment schemes.
 PLOS Genetics, 19(9), e1010931. https://doi.org/10.1371/journal.pgen.1010931**

 *Notes*: They used the ADMIXTURETOOLS2 (using f4 statistics).
 In the paper, they argued that methods like find_graphs or TreeMix, which estimate AGs from SNPs, could be problematic due to Maier et al, saying that "f-statistics do not constrain even moderately complex topology spaces (e.g., graphs including 8–9 groups and 4–5 admixture events) well enough, and topologically diverse graphs often fit the data significantly better than true simulated histories."
 Instead, they used f4-statistics and qdAdm to fit AGs to calculated f4 statistics data.
 However, in one of their simulated datasets, they used findgraphs to find poorly fitted graphs and used them as poorly fitted AGs.